Renewable Energy Risk Management: The Benefits and Risks of a VPPA

 Benefits of a VPPA Contract

-By entering into a VPPA contract and locking in a low fixed energy price, organizations can realize significant financial gains over the contract term.
-With the transfer of Renewable Energy Credits (RECs) as part of the VPPA, organizations are able to make legitimate claims around their use of clean energy and carbon reductions.
+By entering into a Virtual Power Purchase Agreement contract and locking in a low fixed energy price, organizations can realize significant financial gains over the contract term.
+With the transfer of Renewable Energy Credits (RECs) as part of the Virtual PPA, organizations are able to make legitimate claims around their use of clean energy and carbon reductions.
 They even have the chance to claim additionality because VPPAs are typically contracted with new renewable energy projects — meaning additional clean energy is added to the grid as a direct result of the power purchase agreement.

-Entering into a VPPA as a means to acquire renewable energy provides your organization with excellent benefits, from both a sustainability and financial standpoint.
+Entering into a Virtual PPA as part of your corporate renewable energy procurement strategy provides your organization with excellent benefits, both from a sustainability and a financial standpoint.

 VPPAs Can Increase Your Net Present Value (NPV)